There is not a better feeling than a cosy kitchen with a plate of old-fashioned home-made oatmeal cookies sitting humbly on the kitchen table.

 - Nutritional data is for guidance only and is not a strict calculation as ingredients vary.

-- Store cookies in a cool, dry area within a cookie/biscuit jar or tin, cake tin or food container, etc.
+- Store cookies in a cool, dry area within a cookie/biscuit jar or tin, cake tin or food container, etc., for 5 days or possibly a few days longer.

 - Wrapping the cookies with kitchen foil can help preserve their freshness for longer especially if storing within a plastic tub.